 There are a constant string of “how to interview well” articles that keep showing up on LinkedIn.
 These are usually written by recruiters in some way or another trolling for potential hiring candidates.
-These kinds of posts evaporated during the last 5 years of the Great Recession, but are now showing up at least two or three times a day.
+These kinds of posts evaporated during the Great Recession, but are now showing up at least two or three times a day.

 The reality, as well documented, is that the chance of being hired through the “front door” recruitment process is dismally small, as most jobs are filled through personal networks.
 Companies have many reasons for trudging through an apparent “open call” process – from creating an internal appearance of fairness to fulfilling foreign national visa requirements for internal candidates that they want to sponsor.